antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 For more information about `appsettings.json` and manual configuration features, see [rabbit-configuration](./docs/rabbit-configuration.md) and [exchange-configuration](./docs/exchange-configuration.md) documentation files.

-## Important nuances and advanced usage
+## Advanced usage

 RabbitMQ client implemented in this library (class which implements `IQueueService`) opens two connections to the RabbitMQ server.
 One connection is used for message production and the other one is for message consumption.
-This behavior embedded since 3.2.0 version of the library.
+This behavior covered in the [advanced usage documentation file](./docs/advanced-usage.md), dive into it deeply if you want to control the client behavior tighter.
+There is also an [example project](.examples/Examples.AdvancedConfiguration) that demonstrates an advances usage of the RabbitMq client.

 ## Changelog